 This is the transportation element of the Lake Tahoe Regional Plan and the blueprint to improve mobility and safety for the traveling public while also delivering environmental improvements throughout the transportation system.
 It identifies short-, medium-, and long-term transportation projects and includes highway Corridor Connection Plans.
 Learn more about the Regional Transportation Plan or check out this interactive Linking Tahoe Corridor Map.

 2016 Active Transportation Plan

 Improving transportation options for bicyclists and pedestrians is one of the most effective ways to conserve and restore Lake Tahoe’s environment, revitalize the economy, enhance recreation opportunities, and improve public health.
 This plan identifies challenges and solutions to existing mobility issues and priority projects.
-Learn more about active transportation or review by chapter and appendix, including Appendix A: The Lake Tahoe Complete Street Resource Guide.
+Read the full plan here or review by chapter and appendix, including Appendix A: The Lake Tahoe Complete Street Resource Guide.
 Building a project or want to see routes up close?
 Check out our Active Transportation facilities and Buffer Zone Map.

 2014 Intelligent Technology Systems Strategic Plan